-The 2.5-hour hike goes towards the park's edge, and then the path gradually resembles a mountain hiking route.
-The ascending part of the route has some challenges; then, a steep, winding path leads down.
+The 2.5-hour hike goes towards the park's edge, and the path gradually resembles a mountain hiking route.
+The ascending part of the route has some challenges; a steep, winding path leads down.

 The Kaja valley can be reached in just half an hour's walk, from which you can enjoy a great view of the Kaja castle ruins, and in spring, countless flowers colour the surroundings.
 From May to October, you can also visit the Merkersdorf ruin, one of the main features of which is an amazingly deep dungeon.

 Hardegg is the most crucial settlement around the Thayatal National Park, even though it is the smallest town in Austria.
 You can find many alternative programs here if you want to do something besides hiking and walking.